Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

 Limits for the pressure-density relationship in SNM and PNM in the density region \mbox{2~{--}~5~$\rho_{\rm 0}$} have been inferred from a comparison of experimental data on matter flow in energetic heavy ion collisions and predictions of a dynamical transport theory by Danielewicz {\it et al.} (see Ref.~\cite{danielewicz2002} and references therein).
 The matter created in the collision, lasting $\sim$ 10$^{\rm -23}$s at an incident kinetic energy per nucleon varying from about 0.15 to 10 GeV per nucleon, was modeled as consisting of stable and excited nucleons ($\Delta$ and N*) as well as pions.
 The basic constraints on this matter are charge symmetry and strangeness conservation (although in this case the strangeness is zero).
 This is in contrast to matter in cold neutron stars, constrained by charge neutrality and generalized beta-equilibrium, where strangeness will not be conserved.

 The transport theory was extrapolated to cold symmetric and pure neutron matter, with the latter augmented by empirical symmetry pressure~\cite{danielewicz2002}.
-We show in Fig.~\ref{fig:SNMPNMEoS} the pressure versus density for SNM and PNM, as predicted in the QMC model.
-In both cases our standard QMC model is consistent with the suggested constraints but at the upper end of the preferred range.
+We show in Fig.~\ref{fig:SNMPNMEoS} the pressure versus density for SNM and PNM, as predicted in different scenarios the QMC model in this work.
+The standard QMC model is consistent with the suggested constraints but at the upper end of the range determined in \cite{danielewicz2002}.